LinkoraApp/sync-server/src/main/resources/raw/SERVER_IS_CONFIGURED.md

 Before anything, check out this video where I explained how to connect the app and the server.
 That should clear up most things.

-This server is only meant to communicate with the **Linkora** apps that are available on both **Android** and **Desktop**.
-You can't use this server with them as there's no frontend client on web yet.
-Well, you can if you set up your own thing from scratch that connects to this server and does what it's supposed to do.
+This server is meant to communicate only with the **[Linkora](https://github.com/LinkoraApp/Linkora)** apps, available on **Android** and **Desktop**.
+There's no web-based frontend yet, so you can’t control anything through a web interface.
+That said, if you’re willing to build your own custom solution from scratch that connects to this server and does what it needs to, then it’s totally possible.

 ## Important Notes